Oasis256/StoryTeller/readme.md

 ##### Health checking:

-Health checking is enabled by default. `Http check method` of `OPTIONS` is not supported on Audiobookshelf.
+Health checking is enabled by default. `Http check method` of `OPTIONS` is not supported on AudbleTales.
 If Health check fails, data will not be forwared.
 Need to do one of following:

 - To disable: Change `Health check method` to `none`.
 - To make Health checking function: Change `Http check method` to `HEAD` or `GET`.